 a.
 Definition.
-Special Conditions Referrals are concerns brought to the attention of the Department and require a response by the Department, the investigating sheriff's office conducting child protective investigations, or a child welfare professional.
+Special Conditions Referrals are concerns brought to the attention of the Department and require a response by the Department or a child welfare professional.
 These concerns do not include allegations of maltreatment and do not meet the acceptance criteria for a report of abuse, abandonment, or neglect; therefore, no investigation should commence.
 A special conditions referral can be generated independent of a report of abuse, abandonment, or neglect, or in conjunction with a report of abuse, abandonment, or neglect.